 Speaking of colours, if you’re in search of some inspiration for popular shades this season, soft pastels and gentle colours that appear in nature are predicted to make a big impact on interior design in 2018.
 These are best incorporated into your home décor via accessories, artwork, and anything else with a sense of longevity.

 In the current interior landscape, highly-polished, shiny, hotel-esque interiors have made way for the more relaxed and residential environment provided by metals that give a ‘lived-in’ vibe.
 It’s expected that most designs will embrace finishes that encourage character and work well with any vintage, nautical or industrial themes within your home.
 There is an undeniable element of nostalgia about metals with warmth, and this will contribute to perfecting a homely décor that will immediately make visitors feel welcome.
-Our extensive range of retro industrial lighting, each handcrafted for a bespoke finish, is the perfect way to hop on the trend train!
+Our extensive range of Brooklyn industrial lighting, each handcrafted for a bespoke finish, is the perfect way to hop on the trend train!